Informed by experience

 We review staff roles and ensure they are clearly defined and assigned to those with appropriate experience or cyber risk qualifications.
 We also check the organisation has proper IT resourcing considering the information which they store and process.
 We base our scoring on best practice considering the organisation's size combined with the assets they handle.

-Documentation & effectiveness
+Documentation & workflows

 Our assessment reviews organisational policies to ensure the correct procedures are in place with appropriate guidance, standards and agreements.
 A high maturity indicates a hierarchical document set exists, is regularly updated and followed.
 We examine the organisations cybersecurity culture; are staff aware of cyber threats, governance documents & their obligations.